rigdev/docs/docs/capsules/create-deploy.md

 rig capsule create
 ```

-Your Capsule should now be ready and if you created it with an image and a replica count greater than one, you should be able to view its logs by running (if not, just continue)
+Your Capsule should now be ready and if you created it with an image and a non-zero replica count, you should be able to view its logs by running:

 ```bash
 rig capsule logs <capsule-name>